-One person dominates the conversation
+One person hogs the conversation

 One person isn’t sharing

-The session was hard and draining
+The session is/was hard and draining

 The session was shallow and superficial

-A newly formed group or a group with unpleasant past history might desire a period of time to interact without conflict.
+A newly formed group or a group with unpleasant past history might be resistant to learning together.
+The facilitator will need to address this.
 Offer your observation about their behavior and talk a bit about how positive healthy conflict can be and that you’re there to help them use conflict constructively.
+You encourage some disagreement.
 During facilitated sessions, you will draw people out, mine for conflict, call out aggressive behavior.
 That’s your job and they can practice having harder conversations with you there to help them out.

 Someone goes off topic

-People are not engaging each other
+People are not engaging with each other

 Be sure that the person shutting down engagement is not you.
 Are you speaking too much?
 Are you trying to lead the group instead of facilitating its work?
 Are you giving positive feedback only to a select few members of the group?
 Are you shying away from allowing conflict to arise in the group?